Back to top

 Recommendations

 • Explore a “public guarantee” for bank loans financing affordable housing.
-Such a guarantee can significantly reduce financing costs for affordable housing developers.

 3Use public land and social housing zoning